Videotape format war: Competing technologies

-Sony had met with Matsushita executives in late 1974/early 1975 to discuss the forthcoming home video market.

-Soon after, RCA met with executives at the Victor Company of Japan (JVC), at the time a Matsushita subsidiary, who had created their own video format called "VHS" (which stands for "Video Home System").
-But JVC also refused to compromise the picture quality of their format by allowing a four-hour mode.
-JVC's parent corporation, Matsushita, later met with RCA and agreed to manufacture a four-hour-capable VHS machine for RCA.
+Sony had met with executives from Matsushita (now Panasonic) in late 1974 and early 1975 to discuss the forthcoming home video market.
+Soon after, RCA met with executives from JVC, at the time a Matsushita subsidiary, who had created another video format, VHS.
+JVC refused to compromise the picture quality of their format by allowing a four-hour mode.
+Matsushita later met with RCA and agreed to manufacture a four-hour-capable VHS machine for RCA.

-Picture-quality
+Picture quality

 When Betamax was introduced in Japan and the United States in 1975, its Beta I speed of 1.57 inches per second (ips) offered a higher horizontal resolution (approximately 250 lines vs 240 lines horizontal NTSC), lower video noise, and less luma/chroma crosstalk than VHS, and was later marketed as providing pictures superior to VHS's playback.
-However, the introduction of Beta II speed, 0.79 ips (two-hour mode), to compete with VHS's two-hour Standard Play mode (1.31 ips) reduced Betamax's horizontal resolution to 250 lines.
+However, the introduction of Beta II speed, 0.79 ips (two-hour mode), to compete with VHS's two-hour Standard Play mode (1.31 ips) reduced Betamax's horizontal resolution to 240 lines.

 Outcome

-Although Betamax initially owned 100% of the market in 1975 (as VHS did not launch until the following year) the perceived value of longer recording-times eventually tipped the balance in favor of VHS.
+Although Betamax initially owned 100% of the market in 1975 (as VHS did not launch until the following year) the perceived value of longer recording times eventually tipped the balance in favor of VHS.
 By 1980, VHS had proven favorable among consumers and was successful in controlling 60% of the North American market.
 By 1981, sales of Beta machines in the United States had sunk to 25% of the VCR market.
-As movie studios, video studios, and video rental stores turned away from Betamax, the combination of lower market share and a lack of available titles further strengthened VHS's position.
+As movie studios, video studios, and video rental stores turned away from Betamax, the combination of lower market share and a lack of available titles further weakened Betamax's position.
 In the United Kingdom Beta held a 25% market share, but by 1986 it was down to 7.5% and continued to decline further.
 In Japan, Betamax had more success, but VHS was still the market leader.
 By 1987, VHS accounted for 90% of the VCR market in the United States.
 In 1988, Videofax magazine declared that Beta had lost the format war after Sony agreed to start adding VHS to the company's VCR lineup.

-Both Betamax and VHS were supplanted by higher-quality video available from laser-based technology.
+Both Betamax and VHS were supplanted by high-definition optical discs.
 The last Sony Betamax unit was produced in 2002, while the last VCR/DVD combo unit was produced in 2016.